 - How Washington Really Works (Z153)

-- How Washington Really Works for Senior Leaders (Z131)
+- How Washington Really Works for Senior Executives (Z131)

 This custom designed course outlines how the U.S. political, legislative and regulatory systems work, in order to better prepare participants to advance Canadian interests from the perspective of Associate Deputy Ministers, Assistant Deputy Ministers and Deputy Ministers.
 Participants will explore the various facets of the U.S. governance structure and learn how to work with decision-makers in Washington, D.C.
 (Delivery in Ottawa and Washington, D.C. – 2.5 days)